Welcome to our guide to the types of kitchen windows including the most popular styles and best designs for your home.

-A kitchen needs plenty of light and daylight is not only helpful, it’s the best kind of light for food prep, finding things in cabinets, and the pots of fresh herbs growing on the window sill.
+A kitchen needs plenty of light, and daylight is not only helpful but also the best kind of light for food prep, finding things in cabinets, and the pots of fresh herbs growing on the window sill.
+There also needs to be ventilation and a way to get fresh air into the room during the warmer summer months.

-The placement of kitchen windows is important when considering wall space needed for upper cabinets and appliances.
+The placement of windows is important when considering the wall space needed for upper cabinets and appliances.
 Avoid placing windows above a stove, especially a gas stove, where a breeze could fan the flame.

 Kitchen Window Styles